plumvillage/newsletter/src/en/articles/sr-dao-nghiem--poems.md

 that has eternally existed.<br/>
 Thank you my beloved teacher.</p></div>

-When I made my decision to ordain in May 2003 I wrote this poem.
-The first time I saw Thay I knew Thay was the teacher I had been searching for for all my life.
-I had left France in 1982 to live in a spiritual community in the U.S.A and Canada.
+When I made my decision to ordain in May 2003, I wrote this poem.
+The first time I saw Thay I knew Thay was the teacher I had been searching for, for all my life.
+I had left France in 1982 to live in a spiritual community in the USA and Canada.
 I did not return to live in France until 2003 when I was ordained in the Plum Village tradition.

 <div class="verse"><p>A rose in my hand, my heart wide open, I walk.<br/>
 Each step is imprinted in the earth,<br/>